bbaum11/internship2025_stuff/k8s_salt/readme.md

 rke2 comes with the uninstall script `/usr/local/bin/rke2-uninstall.sh`, which completely uninstalls the cluster. the registry container can also be stopped by running `podman ps` to get the id of the container, and then `podman stop <container_id> && podman remove <container_id>`. additionally, the `/srv/images` and `/srv/scripts` directories can be removed from the system.

 ## Upgrade
-upgrading the core kubernetes cluster involves:
+upgrading the core Kubernetes cluster involves:
 - downloading the new image archives and binary
 - deleting the old images (stored in `/var/lib/rancher/rke2/images/*`) and the old binary (stored in `/usr/local/bin/rke2`) and replacing them with the new ones
-- restarting the kubernetes service
+- restarting the Kubernetes service

-this can be done by running the [upgrade_deps.sh](upgrade_deps.sh) script and moving the created `deps.tar` file over to the airgapped network. on the airgapped network, move the file into `salt/files/upgrade/` on the salt master and apply the `k8s-upgrade` state.
+this can be done by running the [upgrade_deps.sh](upgrade_deps.sh) script and moving the created `deps.tar` file over to the air gapped network. on the air gapped network, move the file into `salt/files/upgrade/` on the salt master and apply the `k8s-upgrade` state.

 ## Known Issues

 ### helm chart crd's
 rke2 provides a crd that deploys helm charts onto the cluster from a single manifest. however, these resources create finalizers that don't properly uninstall the namespace. the fix found here `https://github.com/k3s-io/helm-controller/issues/33#issuecomment-2439771780` works to get the namespace fully deleted:
-#### in the namespace configuration (either kubectl edit the namespae or edit it with k9s)
+#### in the namespace configuration (either kubectl edit the namespace or edit it with k9s)
 1. add this annotation: `helmcharts.helm.cattle.io/unmanaged: "true"`
 2. set `metadata.finalizers: []` (delete the content that was there before)
 3. the namespace should delete itself after this, but it can be deleted with kubectl or k9s